Awenega/ChessMate-MicroService/README.md

 ## 📱 ChessMate repository

-The application code can be reached through this [link]('https://github.com/Pancio-code/ChessMate-MACC')
+The application code can be reached through this <a href="https://github.com/Pancio-code/ChessMate-MACC">link</a>.